scorpido74/azure-docs.nl-nl/articles/active-directory/managed-identities-azure-resources/how-to-view-managed-identity-service-principal-cli.md

 ## <a name="next-steps"></a>Volgende stappen

-Zie voor meer informatie over het beheren van Azure AD-service-principals met Azure CLI [az ad sp](/cli/azure/ad/sp).
+For more information on managing Azure AD service principals using Azure CLI, see [az ad sp](/cli/azure/ad/sp).